I have a lot to be thankful for, and I know it.

 I have also been very fortunate to hear from people explicitly searching for meaning in this world.
 I appreciate that they sought, and, in many cases are still seeking, to know more about life.

 Certain spiritual teachers stand out for me.
 They have their own perspectives of life and not always traditional ones.
 I appreciate their visions and their boldness in proclaiming them.
 These include John Stott, J.I.
 Packer, Joyce Meyer, and Joel Osteen (who all, broadly speaking, have an Evangelical Christian understanding) as well as the collective spirits know as Abraham, as presented by Esther and Jerry Hicks of Abraham-Hicks (who have a more directly experiential understanding of life).
-I've listened in person, listened by recording, watched videos and, in one case, took a class from these teachers, and thank them all.
+I have listened in person, listened by recording, watched videos and, in one case, took a class from these teachers, and thank them all.

 Many, Many Thanks to